2 firefighters hurt in Jewelers Row high-rise fire in Loop

 Two firefighters were injured, fire officials said.
 One has a minor leg injury and the other got overheated.
 Both of them were transported to a local hospital for treatment.

+The 21-story building on Jewelers Row was built in 1912 and is well-known for its jewelry repair, design and manufacturing shops.
+Workers say most of the office suites have dangerous equipment.

+"Every single office in this building has a torch, has equipment that's flammable.
+We're all working with combustible things so, I'm not shocked.
+If it was going to happen anywhere in the city of Chicago, it would happen in this building," Kunin said.

 Fire officials said there is extensive damage to the third and fourth floors.
-Many businesses have been affected by the fire and fire investigators are working to determine the cause and origin of the fire.
+Fire investigators are working to determine the cause and origin of the fire.